sethforprivacy/optoutpod.com/content/posts/projects-to-opt-out.md

 aliases: ["/projects"]
 tags: ["projects", "tools"]
 author: "Seth For Privacy"
-description: "This will be a place to simply track and combine all of the tools I recommend you take a look at each week with a simple description and some links."
+summary: "This will be a place to simply track and combine all of the tools I recommend you take a look at each week with a simple description and some links."
 weight: 2
 ---